Sivet/Unicorn-Race/README.md

 # Unicorn-Race

-A simple platformer made during a GameJam
+A simple platformer made in Unity during a GameJam